|

 page 2.

-Another general principle is the doctrine of
+Two other general principles are 1) the doctrine of

 "proportionality" which prohibits the use of force disproportional to